Ada, Michigan, United States of America: What to pack, what to wear, and when to go [2022]

 Waterproof snow boots

-In addition to standard shoes, you should bring snow boots.
+In addition to day-to-day shoes, it's important to bring snow boots.
 For traveling to Ada (Michigan), we suggest these boots:

 Waterproof jacket that can be used in snow